marcusromanelli/flappy-bird/README.md

 # FlappyBirdTemplate

-Implementatino details are explained in the video below (in portuguese, with english subtitles provided by YouTube)
+Implementation details are explained in the video below (in portuguese, with english subtitles provided by YouTube)

 https://youtu.be/jXBN9o4zTHg